codatio/codat-docs/docs/lending/portal/overview.md

 The dismissible banner displayed at the top of the _Marketing_ page invites you to our <a className="external" href="https://portal.productboard.com/codat/7-product-roadmap/c/459-marketing-metrics" target="_blank">product roadmap</a> to let us know which platforms and insights you would be interested in.

-**Currency**: This reflects the currency in the accounting platform.
+**Currency**: This reflects the currency in the accounting software.

 **Period start**: Periods are defined in months.
 Statements are backwards looking, so this is the period you want to start looking back from.
 The system will prefill the latest full month available in the company's data.
 If you select a month that’s out of range, the system will notify you of the latest available month for the company.